Resources

 Linguistics, Negations, & Conflated Words

 The field of linguistics, including cognitive linguistics, neuro-linguistics, etc., studies the structure, meaning, and use of language and how we learn and are influenced by language.
 This includes how language shapes human thought processes and beliefs.
-Things like story telling, metaphors, sociocultural factors, and vocabulary can influence and change how we perceive and interact with the world.
+Things like storytelling, metaphors, sociocultural factors, and vocabulary can influence and change how we perceive and interact with the world.
 The words we use are reflective of our beliefs and how we construct our subjective reality.

 Some common words that are conflated:

-• Expect vs. want: I expect Maryland weather to be unpredictable because of my past experience with Maryland weather.
+• Expect vs. want: I expect Maryland weather to be unpredictable because of my experience with Maryland weather.
 I want it to be a nice, warm, sunny day.
 I may not get what I want.

-• An expectation is predictive behavior based on past experience and available information.
+• An expectation is predictive behavior based on experience and available information.
 It is a projection or forecast of how a person or thing will act, react, respond, or what a situation will be like.

 • A want is what one would like to possess or have happen.
 It is self-contained within the individual – it is their wish or desire.
 The individual has to act to bring it to fruition (if it is within their control).